 Learning status analysis is the data analysis function of student learning outcomes.
 It can be used to study students' learning effectiveness, strengths and weaknesses of key concepts in each subject, and provide differentiated teaching and counseling strategies for different classes and individual students.
 Similarly, it optimizes the teaching process, achieve teaching and learning goals more effectively, and improve the efficiency of teaching and learning.
 Under the modern "student-centered" teaching philosophy, learning status analysis is an important supporting application tool.

 In the past, the only way to get a learning status analysis report is to take a large-scale test and pair it with grade statistics of an answer sheet scanning system.
-However, TEAM Model's PLAYTOL Dynamic Assessment Analytics can generate reports for any official test, regardless of the scale of the test.
+However, TEAM Model's PLAYTOL Learning Assessment Analysis System can generate reports for any official test, regardless of the scale of the test.
 For similar or formative exams, you can generate horizontal and vertical comparison analysis!

 With the omnipotent TEAM Model Cloud and various applications before, during, and after class, you can collect data portfolios and generate diagnostic analysis reports.